powercord-org/documentation/2-plugin-api/5-settings.md

 ```

 ## Subscribe to changes
-Plugins can listen to changes using the `SettingsSubscriber` object exported by `@powercord/settings`.
+Plugins can listen to changes using the `SettingsDispatcher` object exported by `@powercord/settings`.
 It's useful
 to handle cases where you need to execute a piece of code, or change some bits that aren't React components where
 `useSetting` would handle everything for you.
-Also, fun fact `useSetting` actually uses the `SettingsSubscriber`
+Also, fun fact `useSetting` actually uses the `SettingsDispatcher`
 internally.
 Crazy!

 >warn